Adjunctions and defects in Landau-Ginzburg models

 It is natural to organise the data in such a functor using a bicategory in which the objects are the theories $T_I$, 1-morphisms are labels for defect lines $D_\alpha$, and 2-morphisms are the fields $\phi_i$.
 The composition of 2-morphisms is the operator product of the fields, which is strictly associative because we only consider \textsl{topological} field theories.
 The composition of 1-morphisms comes about as follows: since the exact locus of the defect lines does not matter, two (or more) adjacent defect lines can be brought together arbitrarily close, and the limit of this \textsl{fusion} is well-defined and nonsingular.
 The unit of the fusion product is called the \textsl{invisible defect}.
 Thus any TFT with defects is expected to be associated with a bicategory \cite[Section~2.2]{dkr1107.0495}.
 A rich and interesting example is the bicategory of algebraic varieties with Fourier-Mukai kernels as 1-morphisms~\cite{ct1007.2679} which describes B-twisted sigma models, see~e.\,g.~\cite{MB2}.

 The subject of this paper is the bicategory $\LG$ of Landau-Ginzburg models over a base ring~$k$.
-An object (or bulk theory) is a polynomial ring $R=k[x_1,\ldots,x_n]$ together with an element $W \in R$ (the \textsl{potential}) satisfying a finiteness condition which holds, for example, when $k = \nC$ and $W = 0$ is a quasi-homogeneous isolated singularity.
+An object (or bulk theory) is a polynomial ring $R=k[x_1,\ldots,x_n]$ together with an element $W \in R$ (the \textsl{potential}) satisfying a finiteness condition which in the case $k = \nC$ holds for example when the critical points of $W$ are isolated.
 The 1- and 2-morphisms (or defects and fields) are described by the triangulated categories of matrix factorisations of potential differences $V-W$, with matrix factorisations of $V - W$ defining $1$-morphisms from $W$ to $V$.
 The fusion of 1-morphisms is the tensor product of matrix factorisations~\cite{yoshino98,br0707.0922}, and the invisible defect (or unit) between a potential $W \in k[x_1,\ldots,x_n]$ and itself is the stabilised diagonal $\Delta_W = \bigwedge (\bigoplus_{i=1}^n (R\otimes_k R)\cdot \theta_i)$.